skip to Main Content

 • red, swollen, or bleeding gums

-• visible tartar or discolored teeth
+• visible tartar or discolored rotting teeth

 • difficulty eating